 Dinamo shock Chelsea to ruin Aubameyang's debut

-Zagreb (AFP) – Chelsea made a miserable start to their Champions League campaign as Dinamo Zagreb ruined Pierre-Emerick Aubameyang's debut with a shock 1-0 victory on Tuesday.
+Zagreb (AFP) – Thomas Tuchel admitted Chelsea are "missing everything" after Dinamo Zagreb ruined Pierre-Emerick Aubameyang's debut with a shock 1-0 victory in the Champions League on Tuesday.

-But their task might not be so simple after Mislav Orsic's first-half strike punished the Blues for another sloppy display in Zagreb.
+But Chelsea's task might not be so simple after Mislav Orsic's first-half strike punished the Blues for another sloppy display in their group opener in Zagreb.

 Having spent £250 million ($280 million) on new signings since the end of last season, Tuchel is under pressure to deliver silverware in return for that huge investment.